GambuzX/bababui/README.md

 Meet bababui, a discord bot that answers your voice commands.
 ![bababui selfie](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Bababui selfie")

 Why bababui?
-The name looks cool.
+The name sounds cool.
 And since it makes me think of a monkey it was baptized as such.

 ## Usage
 Write `!join` on a text channel to make the bot **appear** on your voice channel (you must be in one).
 After an initial 'hello' message it will be available to answer your voice commands!